 Did you know that most weddings don’t serve hard liquor?
-We allow hard liquor at Mountain House Estate, unlike most other Northern California wedding venues.
+We allow hard liquor at Mountain House Estate.
 The choice is yours to make, but there are some things you need to know.

 Our goal is for you to have the absolute best wedding day possible.
 By observing events that didn’t go as planned, we’ve learned much that we’d like to pass along for your wedding day.

 Few couples are knowledgeable about providing alcohol for a large number of wedding guests.
 You’re most likely concerned with what to offer, how much to buy, and running out.

 - How to handle the potential ‘problem’ wedding guests